catid/calico/README.md

 look more random.
 The obfuscation used is to first subtract off the MAC tag from it, and then XOR the 24-bit value 0x286AD7.

+The IV must be included in the MAC tag, or else it would be trivially possible to replay an encrypted message for a previous IV.
+To efficiently incorporate the IV, it is XOR'd into the low 8 bytes of the MAC key.
+The resulting combined key is then used as usual.

 #### Decryption

 Message decryption and authentication is performed by `calico_datagram_decrypt`.